 Patrick Thomson is an academic geographer who has worked extensively with NGOs in water management.
 Both will give a short talk before opening the session out for interactive discussion.

 Moderator: Mark Mann, Senior Licensing & Ventures Manager, Oxford University Innovations, UK

 Speaker: Patrick Thomson, Senior Researcher Oxford University Centre for the Environment, UK Sébastien Brack, Political Officer, Kofi Annan Foundation, Switzerland

 Harmonisation of KT Metrics, a National and European Challenge

 To monitor KTO activities and demonstrate its results, policymakers, governments and funding authorities define and collect metrics: input, activity or output indicators.

 This session shall look into: How are the right set of indicators established at a national level?
-How fo we define and implement some harmonised core metrics to enable a global European vision on KT landscape?
-How can we ensure a virtuous use of measurement considering the heterogeneous situations among countries (some conducting regular surveys, when others have hardly any KT network) ?
+How do we define and implement some harmonised core metrics to enable a wider European vision of KT landscape?
+How can we ensure a virtuous use of measurements considering the heterogeneous situations among countries: some conduct regular surveys, while others have barely have any KT networks ?

 These a some of the questions tackled by the expert group on “Harmonised KT Metrics” jointly established by EC JRC and ASTP.
-They based their work on a wide consultation of more than 15 national KT associations.
+Their work is based on a wide consultation of more than 15 national KT associations.

 In 2011 a handful of UK universities launched the initiative EasyAccessIP, an innovative way to share intellectual property with industry.
 Typically, early stage technologies requiring investment and product development are offered to industry for free.